overthemoon3/chatroom/README.md

 - select() function for the server and client because they need to both continuously listen and send

 ## Client Functions
+- initialize a listener socket that listens on port 6666
+- accept a new connection from the initialized socket
+-

 ## Server Functions
+- initialize a listener socket that listens on port 6666
+- accept a new connection from the initialized socket
+-

 # Milestones: